ChainSafe/game-docs-v2/docs/v2/3_installation.md

 ![](v2Assets/new_project.png)

 Now that we have created a new project and have a clean interface to work with, we can import the SDK into our project.
+If you see a newtonsoft error you can manually install the package by going to window->package manager->pressing the + button on the top left, pressing add via git url and pasting in "com.unity.nuget.newtonsoft-json@3.0.1".

 ![](v2Assets/step4.png)